ngoctonguyen17/ngoctonguyen17/README.md

 <hr>

 ## 💬 About me
+Hello!
+I’m **Ngoc-To Nguyen**, a graduate in Management Information Systems from the University of Economics and Law, VNU-HCM, currently working as an **IT Executive at Hoa Sen Group (HSG)**.

+Previously, I **worked at KPMG Vietnam as a Technology (Functional) Consultant**, where I participated in an ERP implementation project for a large-scale enterprise.
+This experience allowed me to strengthen my expertise in IT Business Analysis, Project Management, and Enterprise Resource Planning (ERP).

-Hello! **I’m Ngoc-To Nguyen**, a student in **Management Information Systems** at **University of Economics and Law, VNU-HCM**.
-My main interests and expertise focus on **IT Business Analysis (ITBA), Project Management (PM),** and **Enterprise Resource Planning (ERP)**.
-I am passionate about bridging the gap between business and technology, driving digital transformation, and improving business processes through technology.
-I hope to learn more and apply this knowledge in practice to contribute to the development of businesses and the technology industry.
+I am passionate about bridging the gap between business and technology, driving digital transformation, and optimizing business processes through innovative IT solutions.
+I am always eager to learn, grow, and contribute to the advancement of both organizations and the broader technology industry.

 ## ⚙️ Technologies
 - **Programming Languages**: Experienced in **Python** and **JavaScript (Angular)**.